-Dog Writers Association of America 2021 Writing Competition Cancelled
+Dog Writers Association of America Announces 2022 Writing Competition

-This time-honored tradition celebrating excellence in writing about dogs will be back and even better in 2022
+This time-honored tradition celebrating excellence in writing about dogs is back!

-The Olympics of the dog-writing world is taking a hiatus this year so it can update the celebrated annual Writing Competition.
-The Contest Chair, Gwen Romack, said, “We’re excited to refresh and revitalize the competition in 2021 so we can celebrate the writers and artists working to educate people, champion causes, advocate for dogs, make us laugh, and appreciate the relatable and magical relationships we enjoy with our furry friends in 2022.
-We’re looking for experienced and enthusiastic volunteers to help us rethink and refine the contest.”
-But don’t fear, creative works published last year won’t be left behind.
-When the contest resumes, eligible entries will include those published from September 1, 2020 through the new entry date.
+The Olympics of the dog-writing world has resumed after a two-year hiatus.
+The Contest Chair, Barbara Magera, said, “We are pleased to be able to hold the 2022 competition so we can celebrate the writers and artists working to educate people, champion causes, advocate for dogs, make us laugh, and appreciate the relatable and magical relationships we enjoy with our furry friends.”

 Founded in 1935, the Dog Writers Association of America is the most recognized professional writing association devoted to dogs.
 The competition is open to all writers, editors, publishers, photographers, bloggers, artists, and others whose work falls into the designated competition categories.
 Entrants compete in a variety of categories for cash prizes and the coveted Maxwell Medallions, named for dog writing legend Maxwell Riddle.

 Information on entering the contest and categories will be available on September 1, 2022.
 The Contest will run until October 15, 2022.

 Sponsored by the American Kennel Club, this award is for the best article in a national, regional or local AKC club publication in magazine or newsletter format.
 The award consists of a plaque and a $500 cash grant.

 AKC Reunite Microchip Awareness Award